Preferred Sample Type

 Testosterone may be requested, together with measurement of FSH and LH, in males for invesigation of sexual dysfunction or infertility.

 In the female, testosterone is secreted by the ovary (60%) and is also derived from the peripheral conversion of androstenedione (40%) which is secreted in equal amounts by the ovary and adrenal.
 Hence, elevated serum testosterone levels can either be of ovarian or adrenal origin.
 Testosterone may be requested, together with other endocrine investigations, for the investigation of secondary amenorrhea, infertility or hirsutism/virilization.
-Due to the normally lower ciculating levels of testosterone in females, this automated method does not have the required sensitivity to measure Female Testosterone levels to the required precision and accuracy.
-Therefore a seperate LC-MS/MS assay is used in the laboratory for female patients.
+All female testosterone results by immunoassay that are above the reference range (>1.8 nmol/L) are automatically confirmed by mass spectrometry.

 Patient Preparation